 What do the naysayers say?

-As I have stated above, I am actually quite uncomfortable with some of the things that Thieves is stated as being able to cure and I do not want to even list them here.
+As I have stated above, I am actually quite uncomfortable with some of the things that Thieves is stated as being able to cure.
+I do not want to even list them here.
 I also agree that hard-core research on the abilities of this oil to kill germs or provide relief to the common cold (relief, not cure) is also light on.
-I will say however, that ancient cures are used in many medicinal creations so they can’t all be invalid I guess.
+However, that ancient cures are used in many medicinal creations so they can’t all be invalid I guess.
 I think, as with many oils, there has to be a decent amount of belief factor there.